What if Someone Else Claimed Your Child as a Dependent?

 First, we'll assume that the dispute is between you and your child's other parent.
 In this case, the IRS says that the parent who can claim a child is the one who meets the following criteria.

-- The child lived with her more than he lived with his other parent.
+First, the child lived with the spouse more than he lived with his other parent.
 Given that there are 365 days in most years, it's usually impossible for a child to live with each parent an exactly equal amount of time.
 Thanks to this rule, the dependency exemption almost always goes to the custodial parent (the parent who is given legal custody of the child by court order).

 Assuming the child did somehow manage to spend exactly the same amount of time in each parent's home during the tax year—or maybe the parents live together but can't or don't file a joint married return—the tiebreaker rules give the dependency exemption to the parent with the highest adjusted gross income.

 If someone else is trying to claim your child, they're out of luck.
 A parent always has the first right to claim her child as a dependent if she is able to do so.
 The IRS gives a detailed explanation of circumstances under which neither parent might be able to claim their child in Publication 504.
 It's rare, but it does occasionally happen.

 What to Do?